.CN Domains - Real Name Verification (RNV)

 - supporting documents (see below) have to be uploaded here after the registration or transfer, or in case the RNV is requested for existing .cn domains (you have to be logged in to upload the documents)

 - in the event that the supporting documentation provided does not match the Registrant Name or if no supporting documentation is submitted, the Real Name Verification will FAIL and the domain name will then be deactivated until a correct set of supporting documentation is received and accepted by CNNIC.

 - a .cn domain which can not be renewed because of a missing or failed Real Name Verification (RNV) will be deleted

 - China-based Company Registrations need to provide the following:

-- if the registrant is a business/organization, then the registrant name, and the organization cannot be the same.
+- if the registrant is a business/organization, then the registrant's name and the organization cannot be the same.
 For this type of registrant, you will need to submit a Business Registration Certificate (BRC).
-Additionally, the registrant contact also has to provide its personal document ID.
+Additionally, the registrant contact also has to provide a personal document/ID.

 - China-based Individual Registrations need to provide the following:

-- if the registrant is an individual, then the registrant name and organization name must be the same.
+- if the registrant is an individual, then the registrant's name and organization name must be the same.
 For individual registrants, you must submit an ID

 - Company Registrations based outside of China need to provide the following: